-Beverly Feldkamp teaches Social Studies and Latin at Saginaw Valley Lutheran High School.
-This past March, she had an opportunity to travel to Ghana.
+The late Beverly Feldkamp was the Social Studies and Latin teacher at Saginaw Valley Lutheran High School.
+In March of 2014, she had an opportunity to travel to Ghana.
 The following is an interview with her by Michigan In Touch Editorial Manager Debby Fall.

 When you think back to your teaching opportunity in Ghana, what images come to mind?

 God is Love Chop Shop, 1,600 girls lined up for morning assembly, fish head soup, Pastor Joseph Bart-Plange of St. John Lutheran Church, the Door of No Return at Cape Coast Castle—these are just a few of the of images that come to mind when asked about my experiences in Ghana.
 I was blessed with the opportunity to travel to Ghana, West Africa for two weeks with twelve other teachers as part of an IREX program called Teachers for Global Classrooms (TGC).

 This program for middle and high school teachers is sponsored by the US Department of State’s Bureau of Educational and Cultural Affairs and is also connected with the Fulbright program.
 The goal is to help teachers become better global educators and bring the world to their classrooms and their classrooms to the world.
 This happens through online education, collaboration among teachers, a Washington, D.C. symposium, and international travel.

 I became part of the program through a Social Studies ListServe to which I subscribe.
 The program received over 400 applicants and only seventy were chosen to participate in this yearlong program that culminates with an international teaching experience.